KYLChiu/sporkfish/README.md

 python3 -m pytest tests/test_searcher.py::TestMvvLvvHeuristic -sv
 ```

 Slow tests are not run on CI.
-Developers should run these before raising PRs by doing:
+Developers should run these before raising PRs by doing (this can be very slow, so please be patient):

 ```
 python3 -m pytest -sv --runslow
 ```